 Service operation name: Nnef_AFsessionWithQoS Revoke

-Description: The consumer requests the network to revoke the AF session with requested QoS or the AF session with requested QoS including Alternative Service Requirements.
+Description: The consumer requests the network to revoke the AF session with requested QoS or the AF session with requested QoS including Alternative Service Requirements for a UE or a list of UEs.

 Inputs, Required: Transaction Reference ID.